spacexfy/spacexfy/README.md

 # 🔄 Refund Policy

-SPACEXFY's Refund Policy forms part of its Client Agreements and outlines circumstances under which refunds may or may not be available.
+SPACEXFY.ai's Refund Policy forms part of its Client Agreements and outlines circumstances under which refunds may or may not be available.

 Key points include: